Here’s the deal… Canna Lily Care is easy!

 Over at A Way To Garden (awaytogarden.com), Margaret Roach has put together a nice slideshow and info on getting those cannas ready to fill the landscape.
-Check out the slideshow via A Way to Garden
+Check out the slideshow via A Way to Garden.

-Growing Dwarf Cannas A Personal Journey
+Growing Dwarf Cannas, A Personal Journey

-Below Betty Brinhart shares her personal experience growing dwarf canna rhizomes in a Popular Gardening Magazine article back in 1961.
+Below Betty, Brinhart shares her personal experience growing dwarf canna rhizomes in a Popular Gardening Magazine article back in 1961.

-The hybrids – they’ve improved, but you’ll find some nice little growing tips from a time when people took special care of there gardens.
+The hybrids – they’ve improved, but you’ll find some nice little growing tips from a time when people took special care of their gardens.
 This was long before cable, iPads, and the internet!
 Enjoy

 Years ago, many houses were large with spacious lawns.
 Tall cannas were a popular item and widely used in garden landscaping.
 As houses and lawns diminished in size, giant canna plants, with their large foliage and massive flower clusters, gradually disappeared from the scene.

-Hybridizers have brought cannas back to our gardens by developing smaller, dwarf cannas that fit into the landscape of the modern home.
+Hybridizers have brought cannas back to our gardens by developing smaller dwarf cannas that fit into the landscape of the modern home.

-These lovely new dwarf hybrids grow from 2 1/2 to 3 feet tall.
-Compact in size they freely produce large, gladiolus-like florets on medium-sized spikes.
+These lovely new dwarf hybrids grow from 2 1/2′ to 3′ feet tall.
+Compact in size, they freely produce large, gladiolus-like florets on medium-sized spikes.

 Uses For Dwarf Cannas